ah100101/chasing-alex-run/content/posts/chicago-lakefront-50-50-50k-ultramarathon-preview.md

 tags:
 - Race Preview
 - Ultramarathon
-title: Chicago Lakefront 50/50 (50k) Ultramarathon Preview
+title: Chicago Lakefront 50/50 Preview
 description: The preview for my first attempt at running more than 26.2 miles
 hero_image: "/images/chicago-lakefront-5050.jpg"
 hero_credit: Photo by Bryan Rodriguez on Unsplash